Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Moments of forces on a translating droplet

 Recall that $\bm\sigma_o$ and $\textbf{e}_i$ are the local stress and shear rate, relative to the bulk stress ($\bm\Sigma$), and bulk shear rate ($\textbf{E}$), respectively.
 Consequently, the left-hand side of~\ref{eq:drag_force,eq:first_mom,eq:first_mom_Q,eq:first_formula} are exactly the terms we seek in~\ref{eq:f_alpha,eq:def_sigma_eff_f}.

-Although these formulas are sufficient to close the averaged momentum equations, one may be interested into the expression for the integral of $\textbf{e}_i$ over the droplet volume, independently of the integral of $\textbf{r}\bm\sigma_o\cdot \textbf{n}$, in opposition to~\ref{eq:first_mom} which provide the sum of these two terms.
+Although these formulas are sufficient to close the averaged momentum equations, one may be interested in the expression for the integral of $\textbf{e}_i$ over the droplet volume, independently of the integral of $\textbf{r}\bm\sigma_o\cdot \textbf{n}$, in contrast to~\ref{eq:first_mom} which provides the sum of these two terms.
 Indeed, this term can be used for the calculation of the droplet deformation, see for example \citet{fintzi2025averaged}.
-Using the configuration~7 of~\ref{tab:textproblem} we obtain:
+Using configuration~7 of~\ref{tab:textproblem} we obtain:

-Upon using the divergence theorem on the left-hand side term, one can obtain a formula for the integral of the droplet internal gradient of velocity, which symmetric part corresponds to twice the integral of $\textbf{e}_i$ over the droplet volume.
+Upon using the divergence theorem on the left-hand side term, one can obtain a formula for the integral of the velocity gradient inside the droplet, whose symmetric part corresponds to the integral of $\textbf{e}_i$ over the droplet volume.
+Hence, the left-hand side of~\ref{eq:internal_e} corresponds rigorously to the integral of $\textbf{e}_i$ over the droplet volume.